Tag Archives: chocolate buttercream

 Add cocoa to oil and whisk with a fork to combine.
 Let sit while you prepare the other ingredients.

 In a medium mixing bowl, whisk together flour, espresso granules, baking powder, baking soda, salt, sugar and brown sugar.
-In a liquid measuring cup or small bowl, whisk together vanilla and buttermilk.
+In a liquid measuring cup or small bowl, whisk together eggs, vanilla and buttermilk.

 Whisk half the bloomed cocoa into the dry ingredients, followed by half the buttermilk.
 Add the remaining bloomed cocoa followed by the remaining buttermilk.